Water Baptism

 Several times each year we celebrate baptisms as a community.
 Not only are these services an important opportunity for followers of Christ to publicly claim that relationship, but they are also a vital encouragement to the gathered community.

-Baptims Services are typically held on Good Friday and Thanksgiving Sunday.
+Baptism Services are typically held on Good Friday and Thanksgiving Sunday.
+Our next scheduled Baptism Service will be on Good Friday, April 18th at 7 PM.

 Baptism is available for individuals who have made the commitment to follow Jesus Christ and are at least 13 years old.